MartaKMB/gasa-web-app/README.md

 I deploy first version "GaSa App" and keep in mind that I would like make fixes and improvements in next versions.

-Improvments to make after first deploy on gh-pages (version 1.0.0):
+Improvments to make after first deploy on gh-pages (gasa-web-app@0.1.0 deploy):

 - [ ] Improve, fix issues and add audio functionality and pdf viewer
 - [ ] Add tests